 3. Ensure your site is search engine optimized

-In order to get the most out of your law firm website, you need to ensure your site follows SEO best practices.
+To get the most out of your law firm website, you need to ensure your site follows SEO best practices.
 Ensuring your site is well-designed is critical.
 This includes having useful, quality content.
 This is what search engines like Google—and the people who use them—are looking for.

 For more information on effective keyword research, local SEO, and law firm SEO best practices, read The Quick Guide to Law Firm SEO.